Estimating Implicit Volatilities (H20)

 Requirements

-- If VSTO can't find Solver.xlam, just copy and paste Solver.xlam and Solver.dll from C:\Program Files\Microsoft Office... (or wherever it is) into the folder called "My Documents".
+• If VSTO can't find Solver.xlam, just copy and paste (do not cut and paste) Solver.xlam and Solver.dll from C:\Program Files\Microsoft Office... (or wherever it is) into the folder called "My Documents".